shog-ai/shoggoth/src/docs/md/docs.md

 ### Persistence

-The pinning of resources is voluntary.
+The pinning of Shoggoth Resources by Shoggoth Nodes is voluntary.
 Therefore a node can decide to pin any resource on the network or unpin (delete) a resource from its storage.
 There is no guarantee that at least one node will pin a resource.
 Therefore the best way to guarantee that a resource will remain pinned is to set up your own node and pin it.

 <div id="configuration"></div>